DeannaCarina/ELHTRadiology/README.md

         <ul>
             <li>git add . <strong>OR</strong> git add "file name" - to stage the changes and get them ready for being committed to the local repo.</li>
             <li>git commit -m "Description of the update" - to save the change and commit the change to the local repo</li>
-            <li>git push - to push all committed shanges to the GitHub repo associated with the GitPod workspace</li>
+            <li>git push - to push all committed changes to the GitHub repo associated with the GitPod workspace</li>
         </ul>
     </li>